dnizzolo/ski/README.md

 You can write combinator programs that define new combinators in term of other combinators.
-Definitions of new combinators can take parameters and can be recursive: this allows you to sidestep the need for the fixed point principle which they formally use in the book.
+Definitions of new combinators can take parameters and can be recursive: this allows you to sidestep the need for the fixed point principle which is used in the formal discussion in the book.
 Defined combinators names must be made up of uppercase letters and start with a `@`.
-After the definitions (if any) you must provide some combinatory logic term to reduce.
+After the definitions (if any, they're optional) you must provide some combinatory logic term to reduce.
+Here is an example of arithmetic combinators.

 ```
 @ZERO = I;                      # The number 0, as a numeral.